 Allow the Soil to Warm Before Planting

 Some fungal diseases get their hooks into our gardens because we plant when the soil is still too cool.
-Our plants are stressed, which makes them less able to fight of diseases, and before you know it, we're dealing with sick plants.
-The easy way to eliminate this problem is to ensure that you're not planting until the soil has warmed in the spring.
-A soil thermometer is an inexpensive gadget that can save you a lot of headaches later on.
-Another way to do this is to look to phenology to know when to plant.
-For example, tradition says that when the lily-of-the-valley is in bloom, it's time to plant tomatoes.
+Our plants are stressed, which makes them less able to fight off diseases, and before you know it, you're dealing with unhealthy plants.

 Ensure a Healthy Vegetable Garden By Rotating Crops

 Crop rotation is probably the number one way to prevent diseases in your vegetable garden.
-Planting vegetables in the same spots year after year practically guarantees that fungal diseases and other pests that overwinter in the soil will give you headaches all season long.
-It's helpful to know the different vegetable families, and how to rotate them in your garden.
+Planting vegetables that are members of the same plant family in the same location year after year increases the chance of fungal diseases and other pests that overwinter in the soil.

-Mulches are useful for maintaining soil moisture and keeping weeds down, but they are also very helpful in helping us keep our gardens disease-free.
-Mulch prevents soil that is infested with soil-borne fungi from splashing up onto the plants' foliage.
-If you've had issues with black spot on your roses, try putting a good layer of mulch around your rose bushes in spring and you'll likely have less issues with this annoying disease.
+If you've had issues with a black spot on your roses, spread a one- to-two inch layer of mulch around your rose bushes in spring and you'll likely have fewer issues with this annoying disease.

 Provide Good Air Circulation

-Insect pests, with their chewing and burrowing, are annoying enough to deal with.
-But many of them, such as aphids, are a double-threat because they transmit diseases between plants.
-Stay vigilant, and try to eliminate insect pests as soon as you see them.
+Insect pests, with their chewing, sucking, and burrowing habits can be challenging to treat, But many of them, such as aphids, are a double-threat because they can also transmit diseases between plants.